darragh0/CloudWorx-WApp/README.md

 ```

 > [!TIP]
-> The script will automatically request administrator privileges if needed.
+> The script will automatically request administrator privileges if needed and will pause before closing so you can read any messages or errors.

 ### Manual Setup